balena-io/debugging-masterclass/README.md

 Should the worst happen and a device is no longer bootable due to filesystem corruption, they still have the option of recovering data from the device.
 In this case, they'll need to remove the media (SD card, HDD, etc.) from the device and then follow appropriate instructions.
-The Jellyfish knowledgebase includes an entry for doing this (search for 'Recovery data from a dead device').

 ### 12. Device connectivity status

 When the device's network connectivity is fully operational, the status displays as Online, which is comprised of healthy Heartbeat and VPN statuses.
 When one of the aforementioned conditions is abnormal, the status will display as Heartbeat Only or VPN Only.

+So then, what do these states mean for your app?
+A device can be Heartbeat or VPN Only and still have full internet access, which means your app may be deployed and continuing to run without interruption.
+However, in the case of VPN Only, future updates will not be deployed until the Supervisor on the device is fixed.

 #### 12.1 Heartbeat Only